mitsuba-renderer/drjit/docs/cflow.rst

       a, b, c
    )

-There currently no syntax decorator support for automatically translating dynamic dispatch.

-See the section on :ref:`symbolic and evaluated modes <sym-eval>` for an overview of how the system compiles such control flow statements.
+See the next section on :ref:`symbolic and evaluated modes <sym-eval>` for an overview of how the system compiles such control flow statements.
 The reference of :py:func:`drjit.switch` and :py:func:`drjit.dispatch` explains these two operations in full detail.